rogerhu/gdb-heap/README.md

 ```
 sudo apt-get install libc6-dev
+sudo apt-get install libc6-dbg
 sudo apt-get install python-gi
 sudo apt-get install libglib2.0-dev
 sudo apt-get install python-ply
 ```

-The original forked version assumes an "import gdb" module, which resides in "/usr/share/glib-2.0/gdb" and part of the libglib2.0-dev package.
+The original forked version assumes an "import gdb" module, which resides in "/usr/share/glib-2.0/gdb" as part of the libglib2.0-dev package.

 There is also a conflict with the python-gobject-2 library, which are deprecated Python bindings for the GObject library.
 This package installs a glib/ directory inside /usr/lib/python2.7/dist-packages/glib/option.py, which many Gtk-related modules depend.
-You may need to rename this directory before running this system.
+You will therefore need to make sure the sys.path for /usr/share/glib-2.0/gdb is declared first for this reason (see code example).

 You'll also want to install python-dbg since the package comes with the debugging symbols for the stock Python 2.7, as well as a python-dbg binary compiled with the --with-pydebug option that will only work with C extensions modules compiled with the /usr/include/python2.7_d headers.

-Also, gdb-heap assumes an "import gdb" module, which corresponds to the modules stored in "/usr/share/glib-2.0/gdb" as part of the libglib2.0-dev package.

-There is also a conflict with the python-gobject-2 library, which are deprecated Python bindings for the GObject library.
-This package installs a glib/ directory inside /usr/lib/python2.7/dist-packages/glib/option.py, which many Gtk-related modules depend.
-You may need to rename this directory before running this system.

 2. Create a file that will help automate the loading of the gdbheap library: